The Room: Musicals

-In popular culture
+Legacy

 The comedy show Tim and Eric Awesome Show, Great Job! on Adult Swim featured Wiseau prominently in the fourth season episode titled Tommy.
 Recruited as a "guest director", Wiseau is interviewed in mockumentary style, along with the show's leading actors, during the production of a fake film titled The Pig Man.
 Two scenes from The Room are featured during the episode.
 Adult Swim broadcast the movie three times from 2009 to 2011 as part of their April Fools' Day programming.
-In 2012, they showed the first 20 seconds of it before switching to Toonami for the remainder of the night, and that prank proved to be so popular that Adult Swim brought the block back on May 26 of that year.
+It would reach such a level of popularity for this move that by 2012 the airing of the film was invoked to be part of their April Fools' prank; they showed the first twenty seconds of the movie before switching to a broadcast of the then-defunct programming block Toonami for the remainder of the night (with block host T.O.M even initially greeting the fooled audience by declaring "Oh, hai, Adult Swim")– the popularity of this prank led Adult Swim to bring the block back on May 26 of that year.

 On June 18, 2009, a RiffTrax for The Room was released, featuring commentary by Michael J. Nelson, Bill Corbett and Kevin Murphy, formerly of Mystery Science Theater 3000.
 This was followed up with a live theater show by RiffTrax on May 6, 2015, which was shown in 700 theaters across the U.S. and Canada.
-The show screened once more on January 28, 2016 as part of the Best of RiffTrax Live series.
+The show screened once more on January 28, 2016, as part of the Best of RiffTrax Live series.

 On his 2009 DVD My Weakness Is Strong, comedian Patton Oswalt parodied The Room with a fake infomercial.
 The spoof also features a cameo from Jon Hamm.